mridulChhipa/mridulChhipa/README.md

 <h1 align="center">Hi!👋, This is Mridul Chhipa</h1>
 <h3 align="center">Sophomore, IIT Delhi</h3>

-- I am an undergrad at IIT Delhi in the Department of Computer Science and Engineering.
-I've always been fascinated by the role of Mathematics in uncovering the intricacies of computing and its ability to solve complex problems.
-I'm open to working on projects that leverage the synergy between Computing and Mathematics to address real-world challenges.
+- I’m an undergraduate student in the Department of Computer Science and Engineering at IIT Delhi.
+I’ve always been curious about how mathematics shapes computing—from understanding algorithms to solving tough real-world problems.
+I enjoy working on projects where math and computer science come together to build clear, efficient, and practical solutions.

-- 💬 Other than the perennial overload of assignments and evaluations, feel free to hit me up for a quick chat or a deep ethical discussion!
-Contact me at my [LinkedIn](https://www.linkedin.com/in/mridul-chhipa-9761a12a9/) or mail me at mridulChhipa@gmail.com
+- 💬 Apart from the usual IIT load of assignments and exams, I’m always happy to chat—whether it’s a quick tech discussion, brainstorming ideas, or talking about the ethical side of technology.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/mridul-chhipa-9761a12a9/) or mail me at mridulchhipa@gmail.com

 ![Mridul's GitHub stats](https://github-readme-stats.vercel.app/api?username=mridulChhipa&show_icons=true&count_private=true&include_all_commits=true&hide=issues&theme=radical&rank_icon=github&cache_seconds=7200)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=mridulChhipa&layout=compact&theme=radical)](https://github.com/mridulChhipa/github-readme-stats)